 He acquired a majority share of 18-year-old Touring & Tasting Marketing and Media, which produces the Touring & Tasting national magazine, web portal Touringandtasting.com, Wine Country Video Channel, a wine country concierge service and a Wine Festival at Sea cruise.

-“Foley Family Wines is fully committed to the growth and success of wine tourism globally,” said Bill Foley, founder and owner of Foley Family Wines, a portfolio of more than a dozen brands and wineries in the North Coast, Central Coast, Washington and New Zealand.
+“Foley Family Wines is fully committed to the growth and success of wine tourism globally,” said Bill Foley, founder and owner of Foley Family Wines, a portfolio of more than a dozen wineries in the North Coast, Central Coast, Washington and New Zealand.
 “It is exciting to see the positive economic impact wine tourism is having on regions and communities all over, and partnering with Touring & Tasting will help us continue to help fuel that growth.”

 The investment from Mr. Foley will help Touring & Tasting expand, according to co-founder Dan Fox.
 Changes to staffing and operations aren’t anticipated, he added.